wpengine/geoip/readme.txt

 = 0.1.0 =
 - Initial version

 == Upgrade Notice ==

-= 1.1.1 =
+= 1.1.0 =
-This version adds the following features: fixed a small issue with the content shortcode filters, allows the plugin to run on development sites.
+This version adds the following features: a 'continent' shortcode, a 'content' shortcode for localized geographic content, adds testing parameters to spoof visitor location and bumps version number for WP 4.2.2 compatibility.
 This update is recommended for all GeoIP users.